vakenbolt/go-test-report/README.md

 Install the go binary using `go get`.

-> **NOTE:** You'll have to add the `bin` folder from go's workspace directory to the exported `PATH` variable in your shell.
-The default workspace folder is a directory that is named go within your user home directory (`~/go` for Linux and MacOS, `%USERPROFILE%/go` for Windows).
+> **NOTE:** To run the binary, add the `bin` folder from go's workspace directory to the exported `PATH` variable in your shell.
+The default workspace folder is a directory named go within your user home directory (`~/go` for Linux and macOS, `%USERPROFILE%/go` for Windows).

 ```shell
 $ go get -u github.com/vakenbolt/go-test-report/